milannzz/Sorting-Algorithm-Visualizer/README.md

 2. click generate to create a random array.
 3. Choose your desired algorithms from dropdown menu.
 4. click sort.
-5. click stop to interrupt program.
+5. click stop to interrupt sorting  algorithm.

 **Note-** Please do not interuppt program while sorting or it can cause an crash.